United States–European Union relations: Trade

+The U.S. and the EU are key trading partners.
+See below for the percentage of total trade which each partner comprised for the other in 2017.
+For example, 18.7% of the United States' total merchandise exports went to the European Union, while 20.1% of the European Union's total merchandise exports went to the United States.

+Tariffs

-In August 2020, the EU and US agreed, for the first time in two decades, to reduce certain tariffs (on a most favoured nation basis, meaning the tariffs are dropped for all trading partners).
+In August 2020, the EU and U.S. agreed, for the first time in two decades, to reduce certain tariffs (on a most favoured nation basis, meaning the tariffs are dropped for all trading partners).

+But in 2025, U.S. President Trump stated his intention to reduce the U.S. trade deficit and achieve 'energy dominance'.
+He linked the two goals on April 7, 2025, calling on the European Union to buy $350 billion in American energy to eliminate its trade surplus with the United States.
+The EU faces a 20 percent tariff if it fails to reach a deal with Trump.

+After the July 2025 agreement between the United States and the European Union, which imposed a 15 percent import tariff on most EU goods, French Prime Minister Francois Bayrou called it a "submission," while German Chancellor Friedrich Merz said the deal would significantly damage his country's finances.

 Cooperation

 Energy and sustainability

-The US and EU cooperate on the topic of energy and sustainability.
+The U.S. and EU cooperate on the topic of energy and sustainability.
 The general aim of both parties is to liberalize and enhance sustainability in the global energy markets.
 This cooperation officially started in 2009 when the EU-US Energy Council was founded.
 This institution regularly meets and addresses topics such as: energy security challenges, climate change, renewable energy, nuclear safety and research.

 In February 2021, President of the European Commission Ursula von der Leyen stated that the European Union and United States should join forces in combatting climate change and agreeing on a new framework for the digital market to limit the power of large tech companies.
-Both the EU and US have set goals by 2050 to cut its net greenhouse gas emissions and to become a 'net zero economy' respectively.
+Both the EU and U.S. have set goals by 2050 to cut its net greenhouse gas emissions and to become a 'net zero economy' respectively.

 Defense contracts

-In March 2010 EADS and its US partner pulled out of a contract to build air refueling planes worth $35 billion.
+In March 2010 EADS and its U.S. partner pulled out of a contract to build air refueling planes worth $35 billion.
 They had previously won the bid but it was rerun and EADS claimed the new process was biased towards Boeing.
 The European Commission said it would be "highly regrettable" if the tendering process did prove to be biased.
 There was substantial opposition to EADS in Washington due to the ongoing Boeing-Airbus (owned by EADS) dispute.

-Issues
+On 26 April 2023, the European Defence Agency (EDA) and the Department of Defense have formalized a framework for cooperation through the signing of an Administrative Arrangement (AA).
+The EDA-DoD AA provides for stronger transatlantic cooperation in defense in specific areas, including in the exchange of information.